agentofuser/curling-generosity/readme.md

 If I change my mind, I click "cancel."

-This is a critical enabling factor for allowing defaults and removing obtrusive pre-tipping confirmation dialogs and post-tipping confirmation banners.
+This is a critical enabling factor for allowing defaults safely and removing obtrusive pre-tipping confirmation dialogs and post-tipping confirmation banners.

 It also enables
 **[offline](https://interplanetarygatsby.com/foreword/ "there is such thing as 'online'")